What’s Up With Machine Translation?

 The larger AI debate

-For me, the most well-reasoned treatment of the artificial intelligence controversy was that of Erik Brynjolfsson and Andrew McAfee in their 2014 book.
+For me, the most well-reasoned treatment of the artificial intelligence controversy was that of Erik Brynjolfsson and Andrew McAfee in their 2014 book The Second Machine Age.
 Tending more to the utopian than the dystopian, the authors posit that machines will always, or at least for a very long time, be extremely domain-specific (while far outperforming humans in their respective domains of specialization), a limitation which will always leave room for humans, with their generalist, cross-domain abilities, to work with machines.
 In this scenario, human-machine collaboration can produce results that far exceed those of either humans or machines.

 In the realm of machine translation, the assessment of Brynjolfsson and McAfee holds true.
 At least for now.
 Machines translate with speed and accuracy — at least in specific technical genres — but humans serve the important role of quality control, contextual checks, and other post-machine editing functions.
 And, many industrial sectors (e.g., the life sciences), tend to avoid machine translation due to the highly sensitive and high-liability nature of their content.